simonrose121/phd/_posts/2016-11-22-wider-reading.md

 categories: learning
 ---

 Wider reading around how children think and learn will hopefully help me write a valuable and informed review of current literature.
-It may should also help cement what I want to focus on for my PhD.
+It may should also help cement a focus for my PhD.

 **Learning mathematics**